SoftwareAG/c8y-docs/src/documents/guides/devices/telic.html.md

 To connect the device to your Cumulocity account:

 * Open Cumulocity in a web browser and navigate to the "Registration" page.
 * Locate the IMEI number on the device (below the barcode on the sticker).
 * Type the **last six digits** of the IMEI into the "Device ID" field and click "Register Device".
 The IMEI will be listed with status "Waiting for connection".
 * Switch the device on.
 After the device has dialled up to the network, an "Accept" button will be visible next to the IMEI.
 * Click the "Accept" button.
+* If this is the first tracking device you connect to your tenant you also need the register the tracker agent.
+Type tracker-agent-{tenant} (where {tenant} is your tenant name) into the "Device ID" field and click "Register Device".
+Click the "Accept" button once it shows up.
 * The device will now send location data according to the device configuration that you set.

 ![Device registration](/guides/devices/telic/telicregistration.png)